What is Removal?

 Removal is when a defendant takes a case that was filed by the plaintiff in state court and then brings it to federal court.

 A party can remove a case from state court to federal court if the case originally could have been brought in federal court.

-1. The party removing the case must not wait too long.
+Some things to keep in mind: 1.
+The party removing the case must not wait too long.
 There are time limits.
 2. A party cannot remove a case based on diversity if he is already litigating in his home state.

 For example, let’s say our case in the story above is in Florida state court, not New York state court.
 The citizen of Florida litigating in Florida state court cannot remove to a federal court in Florida.
 Why?
 Because he is already in his home state.
 He can’t complain about litigating in Florida state court because Florida is “his” state.